 Use it to screw the tops of each bolt to the lid.
 The covers for this snap into place, too.

 11. The connection within the tank will differ slightly from toilet to toilet – just follow the included instructions to ensure that the chain is hooked up and that the fill valve closes completely and test it a few times by using the flushing handle.

 12. Connect the water line and watch the tank fill!
 When the water is up to the fill line on the tank, flush.
 Test again if you feel like celebrating like a badass, because you just installed a toilet!

 13. Cosmetically, you can run a bead of caulk around the bottom of the toilet where the porcelain meets the tile.
 This is also a little easier to clean (no one wants to be cleaning hair out of that groove).
 But if you’re going to do this step, leave a gap around the back of the toilet just in case there’s ever a water leak (that way you can see it before it ruins things and still have that cosmetic upgrade to the front).
 And FYI, baby wipes worked great for cleaning up the excess!
 I’m going to use them for all caulking projects from now on.

 Seem simple enough?
-I’ve got one more toilet to install when I can finally get back into the master bath.
+I’ve got one more toilet to install when I can finally get back into the primary bath.
 Thanks to the help I got this time around, I’m confident I can do it on my own.
 Of course, lifting the entire bowl into place might be more difficult alone, so I might do the above steps somewhat out of order (and when it comes to most of it, you totally can).
 Point is: this doesn’t scare me anymore.
 What about you?
 What have you done lately that you weren’t sure you could figure out?